-

 Onye wetara oji wetara ndu (Igbo) He who brings Kola brings life… Kola nut is a symbol of hospitality and friendship in Nigeria.
 While other food can be cooked, the Kola nut needs no special preparation before presentation.
 It’s a bitter fruit of the Kola tree¶, grown all over tropical Africa.
-In Igbo land, Kola… Continue reading Significance of Breaking the Kola nut
+In Igbo land, Kola…

 Why you should visit Africa 3

-From Nature reserves to rivers/lakes and from beautiful valleys to exotic wildlife, Africa has a lot to offer.
-Welcome to this edition of Why You Should Visit Africa brought to you by Oiroegbu.com 1.
-Adventure: If you really love nature and adventure, then you should visit Africa.
-There’s so much to do and participate in.… Continue reading Why you should visit Africa 3
+From nature reserves to rivers and lakes, and from stunning valleys to exotic wildlife, Africa has a lot to offer.
+Welcome to this edition of Why You Should Visit Africa brought to you by Oiroegbu.com.
+1. Adventure: If you truly love nature and adventure, then you should visit Africa.
+There’s so much to do and…

 Sunset in Ovim